sshankargit/RMaD/README.md

 ## Team RMaD
 ### Overview

 Welcome to RMaD - a database application that allows you to keep track of all your packages.
-With this application, you can send calendar invites for updates on your packages, view a database of all your packages up to six months, arrange your packages by carrier, and even get alerts and emails when your packages are arriving.
+With this application, you can send calendar invites for updates on your packages, view a database of all your packages, arrange your packages by carrier, and even get alerts and emails when your packages are arriving.

-This application can accommodate up to 10 users and allows you to create user groups to easily notify and send out updates to multiple people.
+This application can accommodate up to unlimited users and allows you to create user groups to easily notify and send out updates to multiple people.

 Written in C# using [.NETFramework v.
 4.6.1 and 4.7.2](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks?cid=getdotnetsdk) and the [Trackhive API](https://www.trackhive.co/), this application uses the SQLite database to store and manage all your package information.